arifcem-k/kafahesap-android/README.md

 - Offline usage

 ## APK Download
-The APK file can be downloaded from the Releases section.
+You can download the latest APK from the **Releases** section.

+## Future Plans
+- UI/UX improvements
+- Performance optimizations
+- Publishing the application on Google Play Store

+> This project is actively maintained and will receive future updates.